JetBrains/kotlin-web-site/docs/topics/maven.md

 ## Generating documentation

-The standard JavaDoc generation plugin (`maven-javadoc-plugin`) does not support Kotlin code.
+The standard Javadoc generation plugin (`maven-javadoc-plugin`) does not support Kotlin code.
 To generate documentation for Kotlin projects, use [Dokka](https://github.com/Kotlin/dokka);
 please refer to the [Dokka README](https://github.com/Kotlin/dokka/blob/master/README.md#using-the-maven-plugin) for configuration instructions.
-Dokka supports mixed-language projects and can generate output in multiple formats, including standard JavaDoc.
+Dokka supports mixed-language projects and can generate output in multiple formats, including standard Javadoc.

 ## OSGi